cphillipp/michiganatm/wp-content/themes/the-bootstrap/readme.txt

 == Installation ==

-1. Download The Bootstrap.
+1. Download Claymoredesigns.
 2. Unzip the folder into the `/wp-content/themes/` directory
 3. Activate the Theme through the 'Appearance' menu in WordPress

 == Versioning ==

-For transparency and insight into my release cycle, and for striving to maintain backward compatibility, The Bootstrap - as all my WordPress APIs - will be maintained under the Semantic Versioning guidelines.
+For transparency and insight into my release cycle, and for striving to maintain backward compatibility, Claymoredesigns - as all my WordPress APIs - will be maintained under the Semantic Versioning guidelines.

 Releases will be numbered with the following format: